djblue/portal/doc/guides/default-viewer.md

 manually, we can leverage the `portal.viewer` ns to help provide default viewers for values.

-Here is on such default viewer selector:
+Here is one such default viewer selector:

 ```clojure
 (require '[portal.viewer :as v])